 Johnny: That’s not what inclusion is…

 I pull up Jarrett’s Instagram.
 He’s almost a regular person, besides a spattering of celebrity encounters and trips to Chicago Bulls basketball games with courtside photo ops.
 But mostly, his wife and kids overtake his feed.
 Soul City reminds me of a beauty influencer — her job is to sell skincare products but she does it through a lens of chic Instagram photos, hip clothes, and a busy life so her audience knows what’s possible if they use the same skincare products.

 There were more meetings with Jarrett.
-Johnny brought more people, including a friend, who Johnny asserts, knows the front to back of Theology and could give Jarrett the logic and reason needed to prove why equality belongs in the church.
+Johnny brought more people, including a friend named Mike, who Johnny asserts, knows Theology front-to-back and could give Jarrett the logic and reason needed to prove why equality belongs in the church.

 Johnny: The same thing happened.
 The meeting was superficial, and Jarrett found his way out of it.

 Eventually, meetings became harder to schedule.
-The leaders suggested meeting during working hours, or scheduled them weeks ahead of time, until months passed.
+The leaders suggested meeting during working hours which Johnny and his friends couldn’t do, or scheduled the meetings weeks ahead of time, until months passed.
 So Johnny resorted to e-mails instead.

 Johnny shows me a long thread of e-mails, the last one being from Mike.
-It is paragraphs long with twists and turns of biblical evidence to outright scrutiny, questioning, and comparison.
+It is paragraphs long with twists and turns from biblical evidence to outright scrutiny, questioning, and comparison.

 Johnny: Mike pushed for admissions, brought up the contradictions, Bible verses, but Jarrett stopped replying to e-mails altogether.
 That’s when we realized… it was about the money, and the conservative donors he would lose.